-[27.
 We stress that efforts in international tax cooperation should be universal in approach and scope and should fully take into account the different needs and capacities of all countries, in particular LDCs, LLDCs, SIDS and African countries.
-We welcome ongoing efforts, including the work of the Global Forum on Transparency and Exchange of Information for Tax Purposes.
-We commit to strengthen efforts to develop global norms on taxation, taking into account the work of the Organisation for Economic Cooperation and Development (OECD) for the Group of 20 on Base Erosion and Profit Shifting.
-We welcome the participation of developing countries or their regional networks in this work, and call for more inclusive deliberations to ensure that these efforts benefit all countries.
+We welcome the participation of developing countries or their regional networks in this work, and call for more inclusiveness to ensure that these efforts benefit all countries.
+We welcome ongoing efforts, including the work of the Global Forum on Transparency and Exchange of Information for Tax Purposes, and take into account the work of the Organisation for Economic Cooperation and Development (OECD) for the Group of 20 on Base Erosion and Profit Shifting.
 We support strengthening of regional networks of tax administrators.
-We take note of the efforts of the International Monetary Fund (IMF), including on tax spillovers and capacity building, and of the initiative of ‘Tax Inspectors Without Borders’ of the OECD.
-We recognize the need for technical assistance through multilateral, regional, bilateral and South-South cooperation, based on different needs of countries.]
+We take note of ongoing efforts, such as those of the International Monetary Fund (IMF), including on capacity building, and the OECD’s ‘Tax Inspectors Without Borders’ initiative.
+We recognize the need for technical assistance through multilateral, regional, bilateral and South-South cooperation, based on different needs of countries.

-[28.
-We welcome the work of the United Nations Committee of Experts on International Cooperation in Tax Matters including its work on double taxation and bilateral tax treaties, its dialogue and exchange of information among national tax authorities, its consideration of new and emerging issues in tax matters, its recommendations on capacity building and the provision of technical assistance.
-With a view to consolidating its work and providing positive momentum for the mobilization of domestic resources for sustainable development, as well as the Committee’s contribution to the financing for development follow-up process and the post 2015 development agenda, we decide to strengthen the work of the Committee.
-In this regard, we invite the ECOSOC, no later than its annual special meeting on international cooperation in tax matters in 2016 to finalise proposals for the strengthening of the effectiveness and operational capacity of the Committee, including on issues such as the intergovernmental engagement of the Committee via ECOSOC and the UN system, the membership of the Committee, financial support for the work of the Committee, and the consideration of converting the Committee into an intergovernmental body of the Council.]
+We emphasize the importance of inclusive cooperation and dialogue among national tax authorities on international tax matters.
+In this regard, we welcome the work of the United Nations Committee of Experts on International Cooperation in Tax Matters, including its subcommittees.
+We have decided we will work to further enhance its resources in order to strengthen its effectiveness and operational capacity.
+To this end, we will increase the frequency of its meetings to two sessions per year, with a duration of four working days each.
+We will increase the engagement of the Committee with the Economic and Social Council (ECOSOC) through the Special Meeting on International Cooperation on Tax Matters with a view to enhancing intergovernmental consideration of tax issues.
+Members of the committee will continue to report directly to ECOSOC.
+We continue to urge Member States to support the Committee and its subsidiary bodies through the voluntary trust fund, to enable the Committee to fulfill its mandate, including supporting the increased participation of developing country experts at subcommittee meetings.

-29. We will strengthen national control mechanisms, such as supreme audit institutions, along with other independent oversight institutions, as appropriate.
+We will strengthen national control mechanisms, such as supreme audit institutions, along with other independent oversight institutions, as appropriate.
 We will increase transparency and equal participation in the budgeting process, and promote gender responsive budgeting and tracking.
 We will establish transparent public procurement frameworks as a strategic tool to reinforce sustainable development.
 We take note of the work of the Open Government Partnership, which promotes the transparency, accountability, and responsiveness of governments to their citizens, with the goal of improving the quality of governance and government services.